aknabi/smalltalkje/README.md

   - Object memory access and manipulation (memory.h)
   - Bytecode instruction set definitions (interp.h)
   - Network functionality (esp32wifi.h)
-  - Lexical analysis and parsing (lex.h)
+  - Lexical analysis and token types (lex.h)
+  - Parser interfaces and method compilation (parser.h)

 This project is under active development.
 While the core functionality is working, examples and tutorials are still being improved.
 The codebase is structured to allow for relatively easy addition of new device support and feature enhancements.